DeforaOS/libMarshall/README.md

 libMarshall is a marshalling library, allowing the execution of function calls of any prototype across a number of combinations of Operating Systems. hardware architectures and calling conventions.
-It is notably used by libApp, a message-passing framework at the core of the DeforaOS Project..
+It is notably used by libApp, a message-passing framework at the core of the DeforaOS Project.

 Dependencies for libMarshall
 ----------------------------